astro-transients/tilepy/README.md

 ## Installation

 We clone the repo, create an environment to work, activate the environment and install the package.
+You can use conda or mamba for this.

 ```python
 git clone git@github.com:astro-transients/tilepy.git